noah-nuebling/mac-mouse-fix/Readme.md

   Mac Mouse Fix is available in English, German as well as the languages listed in the [Acknowledgements](Acknowledgements.md).

-  If you would like to help translate the project, see [this guide](https://github.com/noah-nuebling/mac-mouse-fix/discussions/731).\
+  If you would like to **help translate the project**, see the [Localization Guide](https://github.com/noah-nuebling/mac-mouse-fix/discussions/731).\
-  If you want to report missing or outdated translations through the [Feedback Assistant](https://noah-nuebling.github.io/mac-mouse-fix-feedback-assistant/?type=other), that's also very helpful!
+  If you want to **report missing or suboptimal translations**, that's also very helpful.
+The best way to report problems is by commenting under the [Localization Guide](https://github.com/noah-nuebling/mac-mouse-fix/discussions/731).

 - **Contributing code**